Stella Sigcau: South African politics

 Transkei was absorbed back into South Africa after 27 April 1994.
 Sigcau stood for election as a candidate on the African National Congress party list and was successful.
-President Nelson Mandela appointed her as Minister for Public Enterprises in 1994 and she served in that role, which involved attempts at transforming the face of South African Airways and Transnet until 1999.
-She then became Minister of Public Works and served in that capacity until her death in 2006 of heart failure.
+President Nelson Mandela appointed her as Minister of Public Enterprises in 1994 and she served in that role, which involved attempts at transforming the face of South African Airways and Transnet until 1999.
+President Thabo Mbeki then appointed her as Minister of Public Works, and she served in that capacity until her death in 2006 of heart failure.